rse/tokenizr/README.md

 This is the class of all thrown exceptions related to parsing.

 - Property: `Tokenizr.ParsingError#name: String`<br/>
-  Always just the string `ParsingError` to be complaint to the JavaScript `Error` class specification.
+  Always just the string `ParsingError` to be compliant with the JavaScript `Error` class specification.

 - Property: `Tokenizr.ParsingError#message: String`<br/>